 - The electrons revolve around the nucleus in well-defined orbits.

 - The size of the nucleus is very small as compared to the size of the atom.

 When a particle moves in circular orbit then it is said to be in uniformly accelerated motion.
-This is so because there is constant change in direction (despite of the fact that particle is moving with constant velocity).
+This is so because there is constant change in direction (despite the fact that the particle is moving with constant velocity).
 When a particle accelerates, then the charged particle would radiate energy.
-This decrease in energy may lead to a situation when electron will finally fall into the nucleus.
+This decrease in energy may lead to a situation when electrons will finally fall into the nucleus.
 This would make the atom highly unstable which is contradictory to the observation.

 Bohr’s Model of atom:

 - The objections raised against Rutherford’s Model were overcome by Neil Bohr.
 He proposed that

 - Only certain special orbits known as discrete orbits of electrons are allowed inside the atom.

 - While revolving in discrete orbits the electrons do not radiate energy.
 The energy is radiated only when electron leaves its orbit and moves to lower energy level or higher energy level.

 - The orbits or shells are called energy levels which are designated as K, L, M, N…. or the numbers n=1, 2, 3….

 Bohr and Bury suggested the distribution of electrons into different orbits of an atom.
 The rules are as follows: